|

 Bobby Sands, an IRA hunger-striker in the Maze prison, wins the Fermanagh and South Tyrone by-election on 10th April.

-Former heavyweight boxing champion Joe Louis dies on 12th April.
+Former heavyweight boxing champion Joe Louis dies on 12th April, aged 66.

 On 13th April the Home Secretary, William Whitelaw, orders an urgent public enquiry, following three days of violent rioting on the streets of Brixton.

-Former US Vice-President Spiro Agnew is convicted of taking bribes and is ordered by a Maryland court to repay the money to the state.
+On 28th April former US Vice President Spiro Agnew is convicted of taking bribes from contractors while he was Governor of Maryland and Vice President.
+He is ordered by a Maryland court to repay $147,500 to the state.

 |